feliciaL3/LFPC_LABS/Reports/Report4.md

          'C': ['abC'],
          'D': ['AB']}

 <p align="justify">&ensp;&ensp;&ensp; This class defines a grammar object and converts the grammar to Chomsky Normal Form using the toChomskyNormalForm() method.
-The grammar is defined by the variables S, Vn, Vt, and P.
+The grammar is defined by the variables S, Vn, Vt, and P.  <p>

-The Grammar class is imported from the grammar module, and the constants Blue and END are defined for colored terminal output.
+The  ``` Grammar ``` class is imported from the grammar module, and the constants ``` Blue ``` and ``` END ``` are defined for colored terminal output.
-The code then creates a grammar object using the Grammar class and prints the original grammar and the grammar in Chomsky Normal Form. <p>
+The code then creates a grammar object using the Grammar class and prints the original grammar and the grammar in Chomsky Normal Form.

 ####   Grammar Class
 <p align="justify">&ensp;&ensp;&ensp; This is a class that represents a context-free grammar.